Alcaro/misctoys/zeus.md

 ----------

 I have discovered these changes between Beginner and Mortal:
-- Construction cost
+- Construction costs
-- Rivals' tribute demands (but not incoming tribute)
+- Rivals' tribute demands (but not tribute paid by vassals)
 - Cost to bribe invaders (I didn't check if army size changes, or only cost per enemy invader)
 - Tax income (but not wage costs)
-- How much a successful request grants (and everything keyed on that, like philantropy and raids)
+- How much a successful request grants (and everything based on that, like raids and spontaneous gifts)
 - Fraction of common housing that's employed (on Beginner with Normal wages, 51% of common housing are willing to work; increasing difficulty will remove 5%, 5%, 3% and 2% of population, respectively; adjusting wages will add or remove 4%, 3%, 3%, 3% and 2% of population, respectively)
 - How low favor will go before a rival invades you (probably similar for allies and vassals, and before they grant you a gift; those numbers are hard to measure)
-- (The only change that isn't just numbers) On difficulty Beginner and higher, Gymnasium, Stadium and Palace can't collapse, even if you omit the Maintenance Office
+- How much culture is needed for houses to evolve (appeal too, I think)
-In short, difficulty affects mostly finances, and nothing interesting.
+- On Beginner difficulty, Gymnasium, Stadium and Palace can't collapse, even if you omit the Maintenance Office In short, difficulty affects mostly finances, and nothing interesting.

 I haven't played Hero, Titan or Olympian.
 Judging by rivals' tribute claims, the game's natural state is Beginner.